OpenEvalProject/evals/manuscripts/elife-64188/v2/manuscript.md

 ## Abstract

-To understand a causal role of modifiable lifestyle factors in angiotensin-converting enzyme 2 (ACE2) expression (a putative severe acute respiratory syndrome coronavirus 2 [SARS-CoV-2] receptor) across 44 human tissues/organs, and in coronavirus disease 2019 (COVID-19) susceptibility and severity, we conducted a phenome-wide two-sample Mendelian randomization (MR) study.
-More than 500 genetic variants were used as instrumental variables to predict smoking and alcohol consumption.
-Inverse-variance weighted approach was adopted as the primary method to estimate a causal association, while MR-Egger regression, weighted median, and MR pleiotropy residual sum and outlier (MR-PRESSO) were performed to identify potential horizontal pleiotropy.
-We found that genetically predicted smoking intensity significantly increased ACE2 expression in thyroid (β=1.468, p=1.8×10 −8 ), and increased ACE2 expression in adipose, brain, colon, and liver with nominal significance.
-Additionally, genetically predicted smoking initiation significantly increased the risk of COVID-19 onset (odds ratio=1.14, p=8.7×10 −5 ).
-No statistically significant result was observed for alcohol consumption.
-Our work demonstrates an important role of smoking, measured by both status and intensity, in the susceptibility to COVID-19.
-XJ is supported by research grants from the Swedish Research Council (VR-2018–02247) and Swedish Research Council for Health, Working Life and Welfare (FORTE-2020–00884).
+Background:To understand a causal role of modifiable lifestyle factors in angiotensin-converting enzyme 2 (ACE2) expression (a putative severe acute respiratory syndrome coronavirus 2 [SARS-CoV-2] receptor) across 44 human tissues/organs, and in coronavirus disease 2019 (COVID-19) susceptibility and severity, we conducted a phenome-wide two-sample Mendelian randomization (MR) study.Methods:More than 500 genetic variants were used as instrumental variables to predict smoking and alcohol consumption.
+Inverse-variance weighted approach was adopted as the primary method to estimate a causal association, while MR-Egger regression, weighted median, and MR pleiotropy residual sum and outlier (MR-PRESSO) were performed to identify potential horizontal pleiotropy.Results:We found that genetically predicted smoking intensity significantly increased ACE2 expression in thyroid (β=1.468, p=1.8×10−8), and increased ACE2 expression in adipose, brain, colon, and liver with nominal significance.
+Additionally, genetically predicted smoking initiation significantly increased the risk of COVID-19 onset (odds ratio=1.14, p=8.7×10−5).
+No statistically significant result was observed for alcohol consumption.Conclusions:Our work demonstrates an important role of smoking, measured by both status and intensity, in the susceptibility to COVID-19.Funding:XJ is supported by research grants from the Swedish Research Council (VR-2018–02247) and Swedish Research Council for Health, Working Life and Welfare (FORTE-2020–00884).

 ## Introduction